JosephShamoon99/osTicket-Post-Installation-Configuration/README.md

 <img width="983" height="688" alt="roles" src="https://github.com/user-attachments/assets/9752f90b-9ce8-4e58-8acd-875e431bf24c" />
 </p>
 <p>
 Roles are grouped permissions you can give to agents.
-You can see the roles that you currently have by going to admin panel > agents > roles.
-You can create a new role by clicking "Add New Role" role.
+You can see the roles that you currently have by going to the Admin Panel > Agents > Roles.
+You can create a new role by clicking "Add New Role".
 </p>
 <br />